fabien-renaud/notes/javascript/get-started-with-babel-eslint-prettier-dotenv-nodemon.md

 **What is ESLint 🔮**

 [ESLint](https://www.npmjs.com/package/eslint) find and fix problems in your JavaScript code.
-It focus on code errors and best practices.
+It focuses on code errors and best practices.

 **Install ESLint 🔮 as dev dependencies**